bitwarden/help/_articles/login-with-sso/saml-pingfederate.md

 {% image sso/cheatsheets/saml-pingfederate/saml-pingfederate.png %}

-## Bitwarden Business Portal
+## Bitwarden SSO Screen

-The following is a sample SAML 2.0 implementation with PingFederate in the Bitwarden Business Portal:
+The following is a sample SAML 2.0 implementation with PingFederate in the Bitwarden Single Sign-On screen:

 {% image sso/cheatsheets/saml-pingfederate/saml-pingfederate-bitwarden.png %}